This article has links to products and services we love, which we may make commission from.

 You may also like our New England road trip guide.

-- Visit Perkins Cove, an old fishing village that encapsulates that quaint East Coast beach town.
+- Visit Perkins Cove, an old fishing village encapsulating that quaint East Coast beach town.

 - Watch a top-tier theatre production at the Ogunquit Playhouse, often with Broadway actors in the cast.

-- Go dancing or enjoy some live music or comedy shows at the local bars.
+- Go dancing or enjoy live music or comedy shows at the local bars.

-- Take a trolley ride all around the beach to take in all the sights.
+- Take a trolley ride around the beach to take in all the sights.

 - Stroll down the picturesque Marginal Way and enjoy the coastal views.